 Are you living alone?
 Family and friends live far away?
 Finding it difficult to get out and meet people?
 Have a hobby or interest you would like to be able to take up?
-These are just some of the ways our Making Connections Service can help you in Guildford & Waverley and Runnymede & Spelthorne.
+These are just some of the ways our Befriending Service can help you in Guildford & Waverley and Runnymede & Spelthorne.

 How the service works